microsoft/PubSec-Info-Assistant/docs/transparency.md

 Current known limitations with respect to minors:
 * Bing Safe Search is limited to filtering Adult Content in text and image form
 * Content Safety features may be enabled but are not comprehensive enough to limit all potential harms related to self harm, hate speech, racism, terrorism and violence
-* Content Safety does not support some regional legal requirements including ability to limit religious content and content related to sexual oreintation
+* Content Safety does not support some regional legal requirements including ability to limit religious content and content related to sexual orientation
 * Age-adaptive prompting is not implemented in this agent template
 * This agent template does not have age awareness
 * This agent template does not utilize, collect or store guardian consent